 In Nov.
 1968, during a ceremony to commemorate the 500th successful dive of the Deepstar 4000 submersible at the famous Kona Kai Club in San Diego, Westinghouse and Rolex USA presented the Rolex Single Red Sea-Dweller to Bob Bradley.

-The following picture captured the very moment Bob was handed over the green Rolex box.
+The picture below captured the very moment Bob was handed over the green Rolex box.
+This picture was provided by Bob Bradley’s son Mark Bradley.

 R. Frank Busby – Manned Submersibles, page 53